 Sec.
 3-451.
-Fairness in Construction Board.
+Fairness in construction board.

-- (a) Establishment and Authority.
-There is hereby established the Fairness in Construction Board.
-The Board's authority is limited to City construction bids, proposals and contracts, and those Incentive Projects, in which the estimated cost thereof is more than \$300,000.00.
-The Board's authority is limited to setting goals for each such Contract and hearing and investigating appeals set forth in section 3-453 hereof arising from bids, proposals and Contracts under its jurisdiction. - (b) Board Composition.
-The Board shall be composed of seven members and six alternates appointed by the mayor, each of whom is experienced in construction management, as follows: - (1) One member and one alternate recommended by the Builders' Association; and - (2) One member and one alternate recommended by the Heavy Constructors' Association; and - (3) One member and one alternate recommended by the Minority Contractors' Association of Kansas City; and
+- (a) There is hereby established the city fairness in construction board.
+The board's jurisdiction is limited to city construction bids, proposals and contracts, and those for projects receiving tax increment financing or city tax abatement, in which the estimated cost thereof is more than \$300,000.00.
+The board's authority is limited to setting goals for each such contract and hearing and investigating appeals set forth in section 3-453 hereof arising from bids, proposals and contracts under its jurisdiction. - (b) Board composition.
+The board shall be composed of seven members and six alternates appointed by the mayor, each of whom is experienced in construction management, as follows: - (1) One member and one alternate recommended by the Builders' Association; and - (2) One member and one alternate recommended by the Heavy Constructors' Association; and - (3) One member and one alternate recommended by the Minority Contractors' Association of Kansas City; and - (4) One member and one alternate recommended by the Kansas City Hispanic Association Contractors Enterprise, Inc.; and - (5) One member and one alternate recommended jointly by the Women Construction Owners and Executives and National Association of Women in Construction; and - (6) One member and one alternate jointly recommended by the Heavy Constructors Association and Builders Association; and - (7) Chairperson appointed by the mayor and submitted to the entities named in section 3-451(b) (1)-(6) for approval.
+Any one of the named entities can veto the mayor's submission and require another submission.